google/flutter-desktop-embedding/library/README.md

-Build the GLFW Library project under `windows/` in Visual Studio into a static or dynamic library, then link `flutter_embedder.lib` into your binary and make sure `embedder.h` is in your include paths.
+Build the GLFW Library project under `windows/` in Visual Studio into a static or dynamic library, then link `flutter_embedder.lib` into your binary and make sure `flutter_window_controller.h` is in your include paths.
 Also ensure that the `flutter_engine.dll`, and if using a dynamic library `flutter_embedder.dll`, are in valid DLL include paths.

 The output files are located in `bin\x64\$(Configuration)\GLFW Library\`.